 - AM Diagnostics Pty Ltd acting reasonably reserves the right to increase the quoted price of the product to reflect any material increase in cost to AM Diagnostics Pty Ltd due to manufacturing and/or importing of the product subject to giving reasonable notice to you and the prices as so altered shall apply to all product ordered after the applicable date of the increase.

-AM Diagnostics Pty Ltd will no longer be accepting credit cards as a form of payment.
-Our accepted forms of payment are: checks and electronic transfer or deposit of cleared funds.
+- AM Diagnostics Pty Ltd will be accepting the following forms of payment: Credit cards (incurs 1.6% surcharge for transactions), checks and electronic transfer or deposit of cleared funds.

-You agree that you release and holds harmless AM Diagnostics Pty Ltd from any consequential loss arising from an accuracy or the use of the devices supplied whether due to inherent defect in material or workmanship.
-AM Diagnostics Pty Ltd shall use best endeavors in accordance with good industry practice but cannot be held liable for damages occasioned by the loss of production of a minesite.
+- You agree that you release and holds harmless AM Diagnostics Pty Ltd from any consequential loss arising from an accuracy or the use of the devices supplied whether due to inherent defect in material or workmanship.
+AM Diagnostics Pty Ltd shall use best endeavours in accordance with good industry practice but cannot be held liable for damages occasioned by the loss of production of a mine site.

 Particular provisions related to COVID-19 test kits

 - Purchases related to COVID-19 are subject to prepayment, any cancellation of pre-paid orders once your order has been placed with our manufacturer will incur a 25% administration fee and charge on any refundable request for cancellation of your order.

 - You acknowledge that the COVID-19 are Class III medical device subject to strict conditions imposed by the Therapeutic Goods Administration (“TGA”).
 We refer to all requires of the TGA and relevant legislation as TGA Law.

 20.As an essential condition of ordering and supply, the use and operation of the devices must be supervised by a medical practitioner (who must be registered as such with the Medical Board of Australia or successor body).